anjjriit/view-maker/README.md

 If your test fails:

 Some versions of Laravel 5.2 require your routes to be in a web group.
-Since the new routes we made are just appened to the end of the file, you may need to move them inside a route group, depending on your version of Laravel.
+Since the new routes we made are just appended to the end of the file, you may need to move them inside a route group, depending on your version of Laravel.

 The test can also fail if another test, like ExampleTest, is having a problem and crashes